Chemotherapy for Lung Carcinoid Tumors

 You should tell your medical team about any side effects or changes you notice while getting chemotherapy, so that they can be treated promptly.
 In some cases, the doses of the chemo drugs may need to be reduced or treatment may need to be delayed or stopped to prevent the effects from getting worse.

-For more general information about chemotherapy, see the Chemotherapy section of our website.
+For more general information about chemotherapy, see Chemotherapy on our website.

 Last Medical Review: February 5, 2015 Last Revised: February 24, 2016